-At first, you probably won’t have much trouble dealing with this.
+At first, you probably won’t have much trouble to restart your life.
 Everything else is going okay, so you really don’t hassle with the parts of your life that you’re just not happy with.
-But as time goes on, these get worse and worse and they tend to infect other areas of your life.
+As time goes on, these get worse and worse and they tend to infect other areas of your life.
+Starting a new life become a challenge.

 If you are in any way unhappy with any part of your life, you have to understand that you can’t just take all of this sitting down.
 You really can’t.
 If you feel that things are just going to blow over and things will change, guess what will happen?
 That’s right, your lack of contentment, lack of direction, and a general sense of unease will continue.